US plans oil, gas lease sale in Alaska’s Arctic refuge

 The agency said a notice that solicits bids would be published at least 30 days ahead of the sale, which it expects to hold on Jan.
 6. However, the comment period was not set to end until Dec.
 17.

-The Bureau of Land Management did not immediately respond to requests for comment.
+The Bureau of Land Management did not immediately respond to a request for comment.

 Its Alaska director, Chad Padgett, said in a news release that oil and gas from the coastal plain “is an important resource for meeting our nation’s long-term energy demands and will help create jobs and economic opportunities.”